K0rgana/web-advcd/README.md

        npm install redux react-redux @reduxjs/toolkit
     ```
 1. Go to the file `/src/index.js`.
 Import `configureStore` from `@reduxjs/toolkit` and
     `Provider` from `react-redux`.
-Then create create a const `store` that will contain a root reducer.
-You also have to wrap the componet `App` with the `Provider.
+Then create a const `store` that will contain a root reducer.
+You also have to wrap the component `App` with the `Provider`.
 Like this:

     ```js

-    //To config redux:
+    //To config Redux:
-    //import the provider from react redux and wrap around the main app component
+    //import the provider from React Redux and wrap around the main app component
-    //When using redux toolkit, can configureStore as a prop in the provider componet
+    //When using Redux Toolkit, can configureStore as a prop in the provider component

         import { configureStore } from '@reduxjs/toolkit';
         import { Provider } from 'react-redux';